kcskw/PayaGateway/PayaGateway/Paya-Exchange-Virtual-Desktop/Secure Integration Guide.md

 ## Understanding Paya Exchange Virtual Desktop

-Paya Exchange Virtual Desktop (pEVD) is a PA‐DSS (Payment Application – Data Security Standard) certified payment platform that integrates with any type of web‐based application.
+Paya Exchange Virtual Desktop (PEVD) is a PA‐DSS (Payment Application – Data Security Standard) certified payment platform that integrates with any type of web‐based application.
 When a user initiates a credit card transaction, the application makes a seamless call to PEVD, where all aspects of processing the credit card occurs; including the transmission and storage of credit card data for applications that include these capabilities.
 The integrated application does not store, process, or transmit credit card data; therefore, does not require PA‐DSS certification.

 ### Using Paya Exchange Virtual Desktop